joshkel/qdz/dev/mechanics.md

 * An "average" character starts with 10 in each stat (50 points total).
 * An "elite" character (including PCs) start with 61 points, divided as desired (average 12 each).
 (A D20 elite array is 15, 14, 13, 12, 10, 8.
 Multiplying this by 5/6, since we have one less stat, gives approximately 61.)
-* Add a tier for mook / critter characters with average stats of 8?
+* Add a tier for mook / critter characters with average stats of 8 (40 points total).

 Each technique absorbed increments one stat by one point.
 Max stats will therefore depend on number of techniques permitted.
 See below.
 For comparison, D20 has a practical stat maximum around 36 (before temporary bonuses like rage) and D&D 4e has a rough max of 30.